Kalter Hund Is A Simple Chocolate Cake Like No Other!

 - After the refrigerating time, take your cake out of the fridge, remove the cover and try to carefully loosen it from the pan.
 Turn it over onto a serving dish, remove the parchment paper (if you used any) and serve immediately while chilled!
 Be careful when cutting slices so the biscuits don’t break.

-- This recipe works fine with "normal" chocolate.
+- This recipe works fine with chocolate chips or solid chocolate bars (without any additions such as nuts, caramel, etc.).
 However, if you have access to cooking chocolate or chocolate coating (called Kuvertüre in German), then you can use some of that, too.
-Usually, we mix dark cooking chocolate and normal milk chocolate.
+Usually, we mix dark cooking chocolate and milk chocolate.

-- 4.2 oz (120 g) butter biscuits should be around 16 cookies.
+- 4 ounces butter biscuits should be around 16 cookies.
 If your loaf pan is wider, you might need more biscuits.

 - We used a silicone loaf pan with dimensions of 9.5 × 4 inches.
 We’d recommend a silicone pan as this makes it easier to remove the cake when it’s done.
 If you don’t have one, it’s important to line your loaf pan with parchment paper.